Description

 We are proud to present an all original 1950 Fender Broadcaster in its original Blond finish, made in Fullerton, California.

-This historical Fender Broadcaster is 100% original throughout – just like it left the Fullerton factory back in 1950.
+This historic Fender Broadcaster is 100% original throughout — just as it left the Fullerton factory in the late 1950.

-The pickups and electronics/wiring remain untouched and intact, with no broken solder joints and no rewound pickups.
-All original and 100% correct.
+The pickups and electronics/wiring remain completely untouched and intact, with no broken solder joints and no rewound pickups.
+All components are original and fully correct.

-The guitar comes complete with the original “Thermometer” case.
-Latches are in perfect working order, but the handle is missing.
+The guitar comes complete with its original “Thermometer” case.
+The latches are in perfect working order, though the handle is missing.